-MEDICAL ERROR CASE: SURGEON ALLEGEDLY FAILS TO GET INFORMED CONSENT FROM PATIENT FOR VAGINAL OPERATION THAT PIERCED THE PATIENT’S RECTUM BY MISTAKE.
+SURGEON ALLEGEDLY FAILED TO GET INFORMED CONSENT FROM PATIENT

-(Continued from my last post.
-During rectocele repair surgery, a New Jersey surgeon, Dr. Quartell, accidently tore the rectum of a woman we’ll call Vivian.
+Continued from my last post.
+During rectocele repair surgery, a New Jersey surgeon, Dr. Quartell, accidentally tore the rectum of a woman we’ll call Vivian.
 Another physician, Dr. Hatangadi, was present during the surgery as a preceptor.
 Vivian developed infections and hernias.
 She required many further procedures over the next several years.)

 Regarding the necessity of the rectocele repair surgery, the testimony at trial differed as to whether there was medical error.
 A Dr. Stanford testified on behalf of Vivian that complaints of frequent urination could not be associated with a rectocele.
 He noted that Vivian had been complaining of having to urinate frequently for years, long before she was diagnosed with a rectocele.
 If so, it would have been medical error to perform the rectocele repair surgery, without fully informing the patient that the operation likely would not cure her urinary problems.